 the Holy Spirit, who creates faith through God's Word and Sacraments

-Our vision is a vision of a vibrant and growing family of God, a community of believers that is truly and fully Alive in Christ.
-Our mission is to strive contantly toward that vision - through worship; through our relationships with one another in study, service, and common interest groups; and through our lives in the community.
+We are a vibrant and growing family of God, a community of believers that is truly and fully Alive in Christ.
+Our mission is to strive constantly toward that vision - through worship; through our relationships with one another in study, service, and common interest groups; and through our lives in the community.

 Pastor Aaron Gehrke was called to Saints Peter and Paul in July 2010.
 He is a 2010 graduate of Concordia Seminary in St. Louis, MO, and 2006 graduate of Concordia University in St. Paul, MN.
-He is married to Abby and they are proud parents of their daughter Hazel and son Max.
+He is married to Abby and they are proud parents of their children Hazel, Max, and Phoebe.
 They also have a black lab named Bauer.
 He enjoys playing all kinds of sports and musical instruments.
 Pastor Gehrke and Abby also love the great outdoors: skiing, snowshoeing, hiking, fishing and so many other activities. email@example.com

 Click here for the staff directory